-DuckDB – The Lord of Enums: The Fellowship of the Categorical and Factors
+DuckDB – Lord of the Enums: The Fellowship of the Categorical and Factors

 String types are one of the most commonly used types.
 However, often string columns have a limited number of distinct values.
 For example, a country column will never have more than a few hundred unique entries.
 Storing a data type as a plain string causes a waste of storage and compromises query performance.
 A better solution is to dictionary encode these columns.
 In dictionary encoding, the data is split into two parts: the category and the values.
 The category stores the actual strings, and the values stores a reference to the strings.
 This encoding is depicted below.